MakwanaVihas/torch_heroku/Readme.md

 _**Info about required files:**_

 The requirements.txt file:<br />
-  This contains information about libraries/packages heroku needs to install for running the app.<br />
+&nsbpThis contains information about libraries/packages heroku needs to install for running the app.<br />

 Procfile:<br />
   This tells heroku which command to run to start your app.<br />